-Clicking on the Update Now button will download the latest version from the Vivax-Metrotech server which the user can install.
+Clicking on the Update Now button will download the latest version from the Vivax-Metrotech server, which the user can install.

-5.3.2.3 Locator Firmware update
+4.3.2.3 Locator Firmware update

 Each time a locator is connected to the PC, its firmware version is checked against the latest version available on the Vivax-Metrotech server and the user is notified if an update is available, as shown below.
-This feature will only be available if the computer is connected to the internet.
+This feature will only be available if the computer is "online."